unovue/radix-vue/docs/content/overview/introduction.md

 <Callout type="tip">

-Radix Vue is an unofficial community-led Vue port of [Radix UI](https://www.radix-ui.com/), thus we share the same principal and vision when building primitives.
+Reka UI is an unofficial community-led Vue port of [Radix UI](https://www.radix-ui.com/), thus we share the same principal and vision when building primitives.

 </Callout>